 His light blue eyes kill me.

 I spent more time sewing this jacket and topstitching the seams and finishing the edges because I wanted to make it look good.
 I feel like he’s reached the age where he cares more about what he wears, and I don’t want to give any reason for another child to tease him.
 He loves the half zipper and the “power” on his sleeve.
+Learn how to fix a zipper if the pull came off.
 I love that the fit is perfect.
 It’s too big but only slightly so it’ll last all winter and next spring.
 It’s big enough that he could wear a long sleeved shirt underneath and has enough length for growing room.